tankh99/tp/docs/UserGuide.md

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
-2. Students and Patients are used interchangeably.
+2. Students and Patients are terms used interchangeably.

 --------------------------------------------------------------------------------------------------------------------